 You match up words and phrases that best describe the topic at hand to collect as many green apple cards as possible.

 The premise of the game is to build an army of unicorns before anyone else.
-You get to use magic and other kinds of cards to prevent your opponents from building armies of their own.
+You get to use magic and other kinds of cards to prevent your opponents from building their own armies.

 Codenames is a super simple game that promises hours of fun.
 It is one of the good games for families.
 It is a guessing game involving stealth, strategy, and the ability to work well in two or more groups.

-18. 7 Wonders
+22. 7 Wonders

 If you are looking for a good boy board game, then the seven wonders it is.
 It is an easy-to-learn game, with skills getting more complex as you progress.
 In this game, each player becomes a leader in one of the seven ancient cities of the world.